saucelabs/sauce-docs/docs/error-reporting/language-integrations/go.md

 `backtrace-go` handles error and panic situations.
 When handling panic situations, consider the following:

-- In order to capture error reports in a panic scenario, every goroutine must make an API call to set up panic handling.
+- To capture error reports in a panic scenario, every goroutine must make an API call to set up panic handling.
 - It's possible to forget to do this setup, and you might not know when a callback is executed as a goroutine.
 - If a Go application makes any calls into native libraries, a crash in a native library will crash without causing a panic.